markummitchell/engauge-digitizer/README.md

 1. Call OpenCV (or ?) to automatically recognize axes and axis coordinates
 2. Splash screen with tutorial video, or link to tutorial video on a webserver
-3. Upload application state/logs after a crash

 New features already added to Engauge6:

 1. Undo/redo of all operations means recovering from mistakes and experimenting with options is painless
+2. Wizard provides an interactive tutorial to explain the basic steps
+3. Wizard creates a checklist guide to interactively leads user through steps from file import to file export
-2. Cubic spline interpolation between points gives more accurate curves with fewer points
+4. Cubic spline interpolation between points gives more accurate curves with fewer points
-3. Graph coordinates can be specified as date and time value, or as degrees, minutes and seconds
+5. Graph coordinates can be specified as date and time value, or as degrees, minutes and seconds
-4. All settings dialogs are resizable so they can be enlarged as necessary to display more information
+6. All settings dialogs are resizable so they can be enlarged as necessary to display more information
-5. Import by drag-and-drop
+7. Import by drag-and-drop
-6. Replacement of Qt3 (which is at its end of life) by Qt5
+8. Replacement of Qt3 (which is at its end of life) by Qt5
-7. Much better zooming, with a fill mode that automatically zooms in on image features, and rezooms when the application window is resized
+9. Much better zooming, with a fill mode that automatically zooms in on image features, and rezooms when the application window is resized
-8. Color picking straight from the original image
+10. Color picking straight from the original image
-9. Uploadable error report generated when a programming error is encountered, for identifying problems and improving user support
+11. Uploadable error report generated when a programming error is encountered, for identifying problems and improving user support
-10. Test suite for regression testing minimizes code breakage as new features are added
+12. Test suite for regression testing minimizes code breakage as new features are added